What a Divine Attribute Is

 Don’t feel frustrated if you have to read this post several times before it “clicks.”

-In general terms, an attribute, divine or otherwise, is a property, characteristic, proper quality.
+A. In general terms, an attribute, divine or otherwise, is a property, characteristic, proper quality.

-It is a property, characteristic, or proper quality that is essential to God.
 Many theologians do not use the term attribute, but prefer perfection.
 They have a point.

 The divine attributes or perfections are not accidents or incidental things that inhere in and are separable and can be withdrawn from God.
 Rather, the divine attributes or perfections are the essence of God himself.